dennistruemper/elm-land-pwa-example/readme.md

 - `display`: You have to define the look of the app.
 Our app should look like a normal app on the phone and not like a browser, that's why we use `standalon`.
 If you do not want this, choose an other option from the [documentation](https://developer.mozilla.org/en-US/docs/Web/Manifest/display).

 That was a lot to explain for a 14 line file added.
 This means there is a lot of heavy lifting done by the browser vendors.
 The next time will be way easier :-)

+### Step 3 - Wire up the manifest file

+So the manifest file should now be reachable by requesting `http://localhost:1234/manifest` in your browser.
+If not, check the port or go back to `step 2`.
+But our application does not know about the manifest file.
+If you load your app and check the traffic in the dev tools you will not see the manifest file.
+So how do we get it to load in the client?

+Elm-land makes this an easy task.
+Just add an link entry to the elm-land.json like you did with the stylesheet earlier.

+Now refresh your page and you should see the manifest file in your network traffic.
+(Ignore the error for fivicon for now, we will be fixing this soon)